wexample/wex/README.md

 # wex v5.0.0-beta

-A single command to execute your bash scripts, and run Docker application on several environments.
+A single entrypoint to execute custom bash scripts, and run Docker application on several environments.
 See description for more info.

 Join our community, support us, and find work at https://wexample.com 🤝❤️👨‍💻